BlueQuartzSoftware/SIMPL/Source/SIMPLib/Documentation/SIMPLibFilters/CoreFilters/ArrayCalculator.md

 #### Using Multi-Component Arrays ####

 There are two ways to enter multi-component arrays into the infix expression.
 Arrays may be entered without an index for a component.
 In this case, operations are performed both tuple-by-tuple *and* component-by-component, and the output array will have the same number of components as the input arrays.
-For example, consider two arrays *Foo_3* and *Bar_3* that are each 3-component arrays with two tuples whose values are as follows:
+For example, consider two arrays *Foo* and *Bar* that are each 3-component arrays with two tuples whose values are as follows:

-	Foo_3: [{1, 2, 3}, {4, 5, 6}]
+	Foo: [{1, 2, 3}, {4, 5, 6}]
-	Bar_3: [{-1, -2, -3}, {-4, -5, -6}]
+	Bar: [{-1, -2, -3}, {-4, -5, -6}]

-If the infix expression `Foo_3 + Bar_3` then the output values are as follows:
+If the infix expression `Foo + Bar` then the output values are as follows:

 	[{0, 0, 0}, {0, 0, 0}]

 Alternatively, multi-component arrays may be entered specifying a particular *index*.
 In this case, operations are performed tuple-by-tuple, but only for the specific component specified in each array, so the output array will always be a scalar value.
 Indices are specified using `[]` notation after the array name.
 Additionally, indices are *zero based*.
-For example, `Foo_3[1]` is valid syntax, but `Foo_3[3]` is not valid.
+For example, `Foo[1]` is valid syntax, but `Foo[3]` is not valid.
 Additionally, indices must be positive integers only.
 If any array in the infix expression uses index notation, then all arrays must specify an index.

-Consider the infix expression `Foo_3[0] + Foo_3[1] + Foo_3[2]`.
-This expression will add all the components of *Foo_3* for each tuple.
+Consider the infix expression `Foo[0] + Foo[1] + Foo[2]`.
+This expression will add all the components of *Foo* for each tuple.
 The result of this expression is the following:

 	[6, 15]

-The infix expression `Foo_3[0] * Bar_3[2]` multiplies the first component of *Foo_3* with the third component of *Bar_3* for each tuple.
+The infix expression `Foo[0] * Bar[2]` multiplies the first component of *Foo* with the third component of *Bar* for each tuple.
 The result if this expression is as follows:

 	[-3, -24]